gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 This representation has a couple of advantages it's simple and uses a minimum amount of space.
 For a graph _G(N, E)_ where _N_ is the set of nodes and _E_ the set of edges, this representation has a space complexity of _O(E)_.

 It does have a major downside: to find out if any particular pair of nodes are connected by an edge, you must traverse the entire list.
-This means that the time complexity to find out of any two nodes are connected is _O(E)_ as well.
+This means that the time complexity to find out if any two nodes are connected is _O(E)_ as well.

 Other implementations, such as the adjacency matrix we will look at next, can improve on this time complexity.